 What are the Requirements of a Registered Agent?

-- The agent must have a physical address in Alabama.
+- Has a physical address in Alabama.

 Who can be a Registered Agent in Alabama?